on what the Buddha taught

 SN36.5

 'These three, almsmen, feelings.
 Which three?
-Feelings with happiness, feelings with suffering, feelings neither with happiness nor with suffering.
+Feelings of happiness, feelings of suffering, feelings of neither happiness nor suffering.

-Feelings with happiness, almsmen, are to be seen as from suffering, feelings with suffering are to be seen as from a spike, feelings neither with happiness nor with suffering are to be seen as from unstableness.
+Feelings of happiness, almsmen, are to be seen as from suffering, feelings of suffering are to be seen as from a spike, feelings of neither happiness nor suffering are to be seen as from unstableness.

-OK from what, almsmen, to an almsman the feeling with happiness is it is seen from suffering, the feeling with suffering is seen from a spike, the feeling neither with happiness nor with suffering is seen from unstableness.
+OK from what, almsmen, to an almsman the feeling of happiness is it is seen from suffering, the feeling of suffering is seen from a spike, the feeling of neither happiness nor suffering is seen from unstableness.
 This is called, almsmen, an almsmen rightly seeing.
 He cut out longing, turned down the yoke, by right comprehension of esteem he made an end of suffering.'

 What is happiness he saw from suffering, suffering he saw from a spike,